dpeschka/thinfilm-freeboundary/README.md

 ## Some simple experiments with the algorithm

-Each experiment here assumes that you start with the other parameters in the main file *thinfilm.m* being as stated above.
+Each experiment 1.,2.,3.,4. assumes that one starts with the standard parameters in the main file *thinfilm.m* being as stated above.
 The intent of these examples is to show the versatility of the method and give some more intuition for the physics/mathematics of thin-film contact line motion.
 **Note:** If one experiences problems with stability, then this is usually due to an (expected) restriction in the time-step size.
 Solution: Increase nt or decrease T!

 1. Change the number of vertices to: